✓ Updated April 2026

 Essential Travel Tips

 Forget expensive taxis from the airport; hop on the local bus (route 187) to Negombo town.
 It's incredibly cheap and a real slice of local life, though be prepared for a crowded but authentic experience.
-Just ask the driver or a fellow passenger to let you know when your stop is approaching.
+Just ask the driver to let you know when you're near your hotel.

-Dress modestly when visiting religious sites like the Muturajawela Marsh Buddhist temples or St. Mary's Church.
-Shoulders and knees should be covered; it's a sign of respect and often a requirement for entry.
-You might be asked to remove your shoes before entering, so wear socks if you prefer not to go barefoot.
+Dress modestly when visiting religious sites like the Angurukaramulla Temple or St. Mary's Church; shoulders and knees should be covered.
+It's a sign of respect, and you'll often find locals appreciate the effort.
+Remember to remove your shoes before entering any temple.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.